 1-2-1 Yield Curve

-For example, your expected inflation for 2023 might be significantly different from your expected inflation for 2024.
-Thus the risk-free rate is discovered in the market for each term independently when government debt securities are traded for various lengths of time.
+For example, expected inflation in 2027 may differ substantially from expected inflation in 2028.
+As a result, the risk-free rate is determined separately for each maturity in the market for government debt, where securities are issued and traded for a range of terms.

 Canada Yield Curve